-Cong's Mekedatu padayatra in Karnataka enters second day, top leaders booked for Covid rules violation | Politics
+Cong's Mekedatu padayatra in Karnataka enters second day, top leaders booked for COVID rules violation | Politics

 - India

-The Opposition Congress' 'padayatra' (march) demanding implementation of the Mekedatu reservoir project across the Cauvery river entered the second day on Monday, even as the police has booked senior party leaders including Siddaramiah and DK Shivakumar for taking out the protest defying Covid-19 curbs.
+The opposition Congress' 'padayatra' (march), demanding implementation of the Mekedatu project across the Cauvery river entered the second day on Monday, even as the police has booked senior party leaders including Siddaramaiah and D K Shivakumar for taking out the protest, defying COVID-19 curbs.

-FIRs have been registered against nearly 30 Congress leaders and others, official sources said.
+FIRs have been registered against nearly 30 Congress leaders and others for taking part in it, official sources said.

-FIRs have been filed against Congress' state president Shivakumar, Leader of Opposition in the State Assembly Siddaramaiah, Bengaluru Rural MP D K Suresh and several other prominent party leaders and personalities at Sathanur police station for defying restrictions on Sunday.
+According to sources, FIR has been registered against Congress' state president D K Shivakumar, Leader of Opposition in the State Assembly Siddaramaiah, Bengaluru Rural MP D K Suresh at Sathanur police station for defying restrictions on Sunday.

+Several other prominent party leaders including former Union Minister Veerappa Moily, Leader of Opposition in Rajya Sabha Mallikarjun Kharge, Former Deputy CM G Parameshwara; also film personalities like- actor Duniya Vijay, actor and music director Sadhu Kokila- who participated in the padayatra's inaugural, have been named in the FIR.

-They said cases have been registered for violation of COVID rules and prohibitory orders, under the Disaster Management act and sections of the IPC.
+Sources said, cases have been registered for violation of COVID rules and prohibitory orders, under the Karnataka Epidemic Diseases Act and sections of IPC.

-However, Congress leaders and workers are continuing their march for the second day today, and are scheduled to cover a distance of about 15 km from Shivakumar's native Doddalahalli to Kanakapura.
+However, Congress leaders and workers continued their march for the second day today, and covered a distance of about 15 km from Shivakumar's native Doddalahalli to Kanakapura.

 The government has imposed curfew on weekends and restricted public gatherings to fight the surge in COVID-19 cases, till January 19.
 It has also prohibited all rallies, dharnas and protests, among others, as part of containment measures.